stanford-policylab/blind-charging-api/terraform/README.md

 terraform init -backend-config="backend/azure.hcl"
 ```

+#### Common errors

+Sometimes you will see a permission error on the key vault.
+First, try to re-run the `./backend/init.sh` command and see if the permissions just needed more time to propagate.
+If that doesn't work, you can manually grant yourself permission on the key vault through the Azure Portal.
+Look for the newly created KeyVault in the new `tfstate` resource group, and give yourself Key Vault Administrator permissions on this resource.
+Then, re-run the `./backend/init.sh` command.

 ### 5. Now deploy the application

 To initialize the Terraform environment.
 Then, to deploy the application, run: